 Lauren Tancock graduated from Loyola University New Orleans with a BA in English and History and then obtained her MA in History while studying as an international student at the University of Exeter in the United Kingdom.
 Lauren joined the School of Nursing in January 2016.
 Before this, she held multiple positions at different universities.
 She enjoys the time spent working with UAB students and faculty, and looks forward to working with current and future students to aid in their personal and academic success.

 Kimberly White graduated from Boston College with a BA in French, and then went on to obtain her MA in Higher Education Administration.
 Kimberly held positions in experiential education and career services before coming to UAB in November 2015, where she served as an Exploratory Academic Advisor in the Vulcan Materials Academic Success Center.
 She joined the School of Nursing in July 2016 to begin working with Pre-Nursing students.
-She loves working with students to support their success both inside and outside of the classroom.
+She loves working with students on the Pre-Nursing curriculum as well as collaborating with students to find ways to support their success both inside and outside of the classroom.

 Why do I need an advisor?